 These things I declare to you with the conviction Peter called the “more sure word of prophecy.”
 What was once a tiny seed of belief for me has grown into the tree of life, so if your faith is a little tested in this or any season, I invite you to lean on mine.
 I know this work is God’s very truth, and I know that only at our peril would we allow doubt or devils to sway us from its path.
 Hope on.
 Journey on.
 Honestly acknowledge your questions and your concerns, but first and forever fan the flame of your faith, because all things are possible to them that believe.

 "If you need a burden lifted, I want you to imagine I am in a personal, private, closed-door chat with you.
 I want to help you if I can."
-With those words, Elder Jeffrey R. Holland invites every reader of his latest book to become a friend, to receive instruction and encouragement, counsel and comfort, in any circumstance.
+With those words, Elder Jeffrey R. Holland invites every reader of his book to become a friend, to receive instruction and encouragement, counsel and comfort, in any circumstance.
+To My Friends is now available as a Pocket Gospel Classic.